CodeForPhilly/cyclephilly_mymap/readme.md

 Get Started
 ===========
 - Install the `http-server` Node module
+- Install the node_modules

 How to Run
 ==========
 Before running this application, install the Node module http-server by typing `npm install http-server -g`.
 Once installed type `http-server`, when in the root directory, to start the Node server.
+After install the local server, install the Geofire Node module by typing `npm install`.
 ```
 $ sudo npm install http-server -g
 password: ****